jarun/nnn/plugins/README.md

 #### Get notified on file hover

 If `NNN_FIFO` is set, `nnn` will open it and write every hovered files.
-This can be used in plugins, e.g. to implement file previews.
+This can be used in plugins and external scripts, e.g. to implement file previews.

 If a `NNN_FIFO` is set globally, each `nnn` instance will write to it, and a process reading from the pipe will get hovered path from every instance, interleaved.